developmentAC/myZenSite_gen/content/_index.md

 ---
 title: "Make the Web Fun Again"
 ---

+{{< search >}}

+HACKABLE VERSION

 # Hugo

 ## Make the Web Fun Again

+Oh yes.
 Introducing Hugo, a new idea for making website creation simple again.
 Hugo works flexibly with many formats, and is ideal for blogs, docs, portfolios and much more.
 Hugo’s speed fosters creativity—it makes building a website fun again.

 ## Run Anywhere